DinhL3/virtual-cat/README.md

 ## 📖 Usage

-- Register or log in to your account.
+- Register or log in to your account
-- Take care of your cat by feeding, playing, and grooming it.
+- Manage incoming cats at your shelter
+- Drag cats to different care stations and pass the minigames
+- Put cats up for adoption to gain income for the shelter
-- Enjoy watching your cat grow and thrive!
+- Upgrade your shelter to accommodate more cats and provide better care